Rapptz/gum/docs/api/video/window.rst

         Creates a window with a title and a display mode or width and height.
 The :class:`display_mode` is used for retrieving the height and the width of the window.
 Initialisation flags could also be specified, but they default to zero.
-If window creation fails then :class:`error` is thrown.
 Also creates a hardware accelerated renderer to render things into the window.

-If creation of this renderer fails, then :class:`error` is thrown.
+        If the creation of the renderer fails, or the initialisation of the window fails then the error handler is invoked.
+See |error|.

         **Parameters:**